 The white grape probably comes from Austria or the former monarchy Austria-Hungary.
-There are over 150 Synonyms that testify to the old age and the (in the beginning) wide spread in Central and Eastern Europe.
+There are over 150 Synonyms which attest to the old age and the (in the beginning) wide spread in Central and Eastern Europe.
 The most important alphabetically grouped by country are Velteliner Rouge, Velteliner Rose ( France ); Veltliner Rosso ( Italy ); Ariavina, Feldleiner, Feldleiner Rothlichter, Feldliner, Feldlinger, Fleischroter Veltliner, Fleischrother Velteliner, Fleischrother Veltliner, Fleischtraminer, Fleischfleischraube, Fleischweiner, Großer Roter Veltliner, Männlichen Ariavina, Ranfolina, Roter Riesling, Roter Velteliner, Rotmuskateller, Roter Muskateller, Rotreifler, Todarrer Rotreifler , Ziegelroth ( Austria ); Buzyn, Roter Veltliner Baldig, Veltlínske Červené Slovakia ); Ryvola Cervena ( Czech Republic ); Maucnjk, Mavcnik, Mavenick, Mavenik, Nagy Veltelini, Piros Veltelini, Shopotna ( Hungary ).

 The parentage is unknown.
 Roter Veltliner is considered in Austria as leading variety which has passed its genes to many other native varieties.
-By numerous above all from the Rebengenetker dr. Ferdinand Regner at the Klosterneuburger Weinbauinstitut conducted DNA analysis at the Klosterneuburger Weinbauinstitut (Lower Austria) was the direct offspring of probably natural intersections resulting six varieties and six color mutations determined the Red Veltliner (see also Veltliner ):
+By numerous above all from the Rebengenetker dr. Ferdinand Regner at the Klosterneuburger Weinbauinstitut conducted DNA analysis at the Klosterneuburger Weinbauinstitut (Lower Austria) was the direct offspring of probably natural intersections resulting six varieties and six color mutations of the Red Veltliner (see also under Veltliner ):

 To the sort Green Valtellina so far no familial connection could be proven.
 Roter Veltliner could possibly be a grandparent of it.
 The variety was also crossing partner of the new breeds devín and Hetera, The late-ripening, high-yielding vine is prone to Botrytis and sensitive to frost, A peculiarity of the not unproblematic variety are the often occurring, different berry ripening on a grape.
-However, it yields spicy, extract-rich, acid-laden white wines with aromas when fully ripe pepper and prolonged almonds, as well as reduced yield and good storage potential.
+However, it produces spicy, extract-rich, acidic white wines with aromas when fully ripe pepper and prolonged aging almonds, as well as reduced yield and good storage potential.

 Pictures: Ursula Bruehl, Doris Schneider, Julius Kühn Institute (JKI)